thabiger/web-container-console/README.md

-# Container Console
+# Web Container Console

-Container Console is a simple web-based app that lets you run shell commands in real time and see their output instantly.
+Web Container Console is a simple web-based app that lets you run shell commands in real time and see their output instantly.
 It uses Flask for the web server and Flask-SocketIO for real-time communication.

 Designed with testing in mind, it allows you to execute commands inside a container to check things like connectivity, permissions, and more.
 It also comes pre-installed with AWS CLI, MySQL, PostgreSQL, and Redis clients, so you can diagnose issues without having to set anything up.

 If your database seems unresponsive or your IAM permissions won’t let you access S3 or DynamoDB, just spin up this container and run a few commands to figure out what’s going on—no need to poke around in the main app.
 It’s also handy as a placeholder image when an app isn’t ready yet, letting Ops folks confirm everything is in place before launching.

-Keep in mind, Container Console is meant for debugging and testing.
+Keep in mind, Web Container Console is meant for debugging and testing.
 It’s not intended for production environments.

 ![Container Console](container-console.png)